jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 1:42pm.

 Don't forget, of course, that in parts of the world the sun is _north_ at solar noon.
-And in the tropics, it actually alternates.
+And in the tropics, it alternates.

 ## Analog watch as navigational aid